hax0kartik/wumiibo/Readme.md

  * Press L + DOWN + START to bring up Wumiibo Menu and select the amiibo you wish to emulate.

  * If everything went successfully, your amiibo should be emulated now.

+If you want to use your real amiibos, you'll need to disable wumiibo by disabling game patching from luma menu.

 ## Workaround for games which freeze